shamim1258/Shamim/Technology/Python/DataTypes/notes.md

 Check the [operations](#operations) on data-types.

 ## Text
+### &emsp;str
+- &emsp;&emsp;Strings are sequences of character data

 ## Numeric
 ### &emsp;int
-- &emsp;&emsp;In Python 3, there is effectively no limit to how long an integer value can be.
+- In Python 3, there is effectively no limit to how long an integer value can be.
 Of course, it is constrained by the amount of memory your system has.

 ### &emsp;float
 &emsp;&emsp;- float values are specified with a decimal point.